Last Updated on April 16, 2026 by Emma Fajcz | Published: May 18, 2020

 If you’d rather stay above ground, follow Baixada de la Llibreteria to Plaça de Sant Jaume.
 This has been the political center of Barcelona for 2,000 years.
 It’s often a venue for demonstrations and peaceful protests.

-We’ll finish this self-guided walking tour of Barcelona with a stroll to the shoreline, and where to eat in the Gothic Quarter:
+We’ll finish this self-guided walking tour of Barcelona with a stroll to the shoreline, and check out where to eat in the Gothic Quarter:

 - On your way to the water, stop at Bodega La Palma (Calle de la Palma de Sant Just, 7) for patatas bravas and croquetas.
 Today it’s known for tapas, but it used to be a famous Bohemian hangout frequented by Picasso and his contemporaries.